readthedocs/sphinx_rtd_theme/docs/contributing.rst

 ************

 This project follows the Read the Docs :doc:`code of conduct
-<rtd:code-of-conduct>`.
+<rtd-dev:code-of-conduct>`.
 If you are not familiar with our code of conduct policy,
 take a minute to read the policy before starting with your first contribution.

 .. tip::